LeMGarouani/MAC/README.md

 ## Citing MAC

-If you use The MAC corpus in a scientific publication, please consider citing at least one of the following papers:
+If you use the MAC corpus in a scientific publication, please consider citing at least one of the following papers:

 * **Garouani, M., Kharroubi, J. (2022).
 MAC: An Open and Free Moroccan Arabic Corpus for Sentiment Analysis.
 In: Ben Ahmed, M., Boudhir, A.A., Karaș, İ.R., Jain, V., Mellouli, S. (eds) Innovations in Smart Cities Applications Volume 5.
 SCA 2021.
 Lecture Notes in Networks and Systems, vol 393.
 Springer, Cham. https://doi.org/10.1007/978-3-030-94191-8_68**